 Any holiday falling on a Friday, Saturday or Sunday may be designated by the General Manager on an alternate day for the observance of a holiday, or its conversion to a floating holiday, when a holiday conflicts with a work schedule.
 A holiday may only be applied to a scheduled workday.
-Employees are not eligible to receive unassigned floating holidays until they satisfactorily complete their Initial Appraisal period.
-Any non-exempt shift operator who works on either the actual holiday or the observed holiday will be paid at one and one-half times the employee's regular rate of pay.
+Employees are not eligible to receive unassigned floating holidays until they satisfactorily complete their introductory period.
+Any employee scheduled who works on either the actual holiday or the observed holiday will be paid at one and one-half times the employee's regular rate of pay.
 Since the employee is working the holiday, the employee will also be paid the additional hours they are scheduled to work at regular pay for that holiday.